 Below we examine the features of OpenCart, how it handles building and customization, and offer a few recommendations so you can determine if it’s a good fit for your new e-commerce store.

-- OpenCart E-commerce Basics
+- OpenCart E-Commerce Basics

-- Overall Features
+- Overall Features of OpenCart

 - E-Commerce Store Templates

-- Add-on and Integration Selection
+- Add-On & Integration Selection

 - Hardware Specifications

-- Overall Support
+- Overall Customer Support

 - Think Twice About Pricing